 Morning Brew is one of my favorite free investment newsletters to read.
 Each morning’s email covers the latest news from Wall Street to Silicon Valley.
 Written in a witty and conversational tone, it makes reading investment news actually enjoyable.
-They give updates on long-awaited IPOs like Epic Games Stock or Robinhood IPO.
+They give updates on long-awaited IPOs like Instacart IPO, Bettter.com IPO, or the NextDoor IPO.

 Best of all, it’s a quick 5-minute read – so readers can get all the most relevant updates, then get on with their day.

 Plus, an email address is all that's required to sign up.
 No credit card, address, or a full name is even required to get daily emails.

 This is a personal investment magazine that covers all areas of finance, including investing, taxes, insurance, and retirement.
 As far as stocks are concerned, this investment newsletter provides outlooks, analyses, and specific recommendations on different stock markets.

 While most of the recommendations are for mutual funds, there are also a decent number of individual stocks profiled in the magazine.
-Kiplinger’s Personal Finance magazine is usually published on a monthly basis, but its publishers also release a variety of newsletters that touch the subjects of taxes, retirement, etc.
+Kiplinger’s Personal Finance magazine is usually published on a monthly basis, but its publishers also release a variety of newsletters that touch on the subjects of taxes, retirement, etc.